 3. Each school will provide a minimum of one in-service activity each year that emphasizes the importance of health, nutrition, and exercise.

-4. The child nutrition program will continue to provide new information to the schools to insure compliance with new nutritional guidelines.
+4. The child nutrition program will continue to provide new information to the schools to ensure compliance with new nutritional guidelines.

 5. School administrators will be responsible for compliance with the nutrition standards for the school store, vending machines, and school sales.
 Compliance with new mandates will be timely scheduled.